 Frankie was glad he spent the summer before high school revisiting and mastering some math concepts.
 “It wasn’t stressful because it was really fun to work with my tutor,” he told us.
-It’s made the entire year easier because he’s confident about his math skills.
+It made the entire freshman year easier because he was confident about his math skills.
 We hear similar comments from students who work on their writing over the summer.
 Mastering the basics also allows you to grow because you can focus your attention on the more difficult work.

 Frankie’s mom, Susan, realized the importance of vocabulary while Frankie prepped for his high school admissions tests.
-To build his vocabulary, he reads books in addition to school-required reading.
-And, because he’s in Spanish 3 Honors, he reads in both English and Spanish!
+To build his vocabulary, he read books in addition to school-required reading.
 “Any reading helps, so we really encourage Frankie to pick books he wants to read to also maintain a love of reading.”

 Here are some of our favorite math and reading resources: